Skip to main content

 200 mentions Positive Neutral Negative

-The atmosphere of the game is widely praised for its immersive and beautifully crafted environment, often described as eerie, unsettling, and reminiscent of classic sci-fi aesthetics.
-Players appreciate the combination of stunning visuals, a captivating soundtrack, and the engaging interactions with the AI companion, Kaizen, which enhance the overall experience.
-However, many reviews note that while the atmosphere is strong, the story often feels underdeveloped or lacking depth, leaving players wanting more from the narrative.
+The atmosphere of the game is widely praised for its immersive and captivating qualities, often described as eerie, beautiful, and reminiscent of classic sci-fi aesthetics.
+Players appreciate the detailed visuals, sound design, and the unique interaction with the AI, Kaizen, which enhances the overall experience.
+However, many reviews note that while the atmosphere is strong, the story often feels underdeveloped or lacking depth, leaving some players wanting more substance to match the game's atmospheric strengths.

 • “The atmosphere is gorgeous, the storyline is eerie and unsettling but so unique, the soundtrack is honestly my favorite out of any game I have ever played.”